 When searching for a tree care company, there are several things to look for before making a selection.

-Certification, Registration and Licensure – Ask if the arborists hold an ISA Certification or have earned an ASCA Registered Consulting Arborist designation.
+Certification, Registration, and Licensure – Ask if the arborists hold an ISA Certification or have earned an ASCA Registered Consulting Arborist designation.
 ISA offers a range of certification credentials from Certified Tree Worker/Climber Specialist to Board Certified Master Arborist.
 To be certified, individuals must pass a voluntary comprehensive exam.
 Certification is maintained through continuing education, which means they should be up-to-date on the latest in arboricultural technology and are knowledgeable of acceptable practices.
 The American Society of Consulting Arborists(ASCA), sponsors its Registered Consulting Arborist Program.

 NOTE: Some states also require licensing for tree care companies.
-Check your state’s requirements and make sure companies you are considering are in compliance.
+Check your state’s requirements and make sure the companies you are considering are in compliance.
 Some states do not require licensing but professional arborist associations sponsor and maintain voluntary certification programs, e.g., the New Hampshire Arborists Association (NHAA).

-Professional Affiliation – Ask about membership in professional organizations such as the International Society of Arboriculture (ISA), the American Society of Consulting Arborists (ASCA), the New Hampshire Arborists Association (NHAA) and other professional arborist associations.
+Professional Affiliation – Ask about membership in professional organizations such as the International Society of Arboriculture (ISA), the American Society of Consulting Arborists (ASCA), the New Hampshire Arborists Association (NHAA), and other professional arborist associations.
 Affiliation with industry organizations demonstrates a willingness to stay up-to-date on the latest techniques and information.

 Advertisement – Check the local yellow pages directory, etc. for arborists who list themselves as NHAA Certified Arborists, ISA Certified Arborists or ASCA Registered Consulting Arborists and display the official logos of professional membership.
-Also look for logos of business accreditation by organizations such as The Tree Care Industry Association (TCIA) who require they have an ISA Certified Arborist on staff.
-Most reputable tree care professionals do not go door to door soliciting business, so avoid those companies that show up at your doorstep offering to prune your trees.
+Also, look for logos of business accreditation by organizations such as The Tree Care Industry Association (TCIA) who require they have an ISA Certified Arborist on staff.
+Most reputable tree care professionals do not go door-to-door soliciting business, so avoid those companies that show up at your doorstep offering to prune your trees.

 Insurance – Ask for proof of insurance and then verify coverage with the insurance company.
 A reputable arborist should have insurance to cover personal and property damage as well as worker’s compensation.
 If you hire an uninsured tree expert, you can be held liable for any damages or injuries that occur while they are on the job.